 Division 18 — Safety of platforms and viewpoints on public occasions

-421. Safety of platforms, etc., entered or used on public occasions
+421. Safety of platforms etc. entered or used on public occasions

 No person shall use, or let for use, or permit, whether for reward or not, the use of, the roof of a building, a platform, balcony, or other structure, for the purpose of affording sitting or standing accommodation for a number of persons on the occasion of a show, entertainment, public procession, open-air meeting, or other similar event, unless the roof, platform, balcony or structure is safely constructed or secured to the satisfaction of the local government.